erg55/Symbiosis-Evolution-group-Jagiellonian-University-exercise/complicatedmerging/README.md

 git merge -m "merged" --no-ff ela-iwaszkiewicz-master
 ```

-And finalyy push this local version to the web copy of the repository using your guthub username and login.
+And finally push this local version to the web copy of the repository using your guthub username and login.

 ```
 git push origin master